 Rules - Boxing

-When the opponent is down due to punches, the fighter must stop striking.
+Furthermore, fighters can only hit above the belt.
+However, hitting the back of the head and the neck is not allowed.
+When the opponent is down, the fighter must stop striking.
 Then the referee begins to count from 1 to 10.
-Failure to recover within the count and stand up leads to a knockout, or in simple words, a loss.
+Failure to recover and stand up leads to a knockdown.

 Other ways to win is via unanimous decision (judges' scorecards), disqualification and if the opponent forfeits through throwing in the towel inside the ring.